endurantgames/cosmiclegends/src/glossary.md

 Later That Day, ...
 :   A Comic Page Change safety tool to fast-forward through an event or period of time without playing through it.

-Lesson
-:   The lesson a hero needs to learn, used to help the Editor plan a Spotlight Arc about the hero.

 Lines and Veils
 :   A safety tool for designating some content as a hard line "no", and others only with "fade to black".